dltj/dltj-blog/_posts/2007-09-19-apache-httpd-and-tomcat.markdown

 <td colspan="2">/next/page</td>
 </tr>
 </table>

-<p>The first half of this problem, modifying a request as they come into the Apache HTTPD server, will be handled by a <a href="http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html" title="Apache HTTPD mod_rewrite documentation">mod_rewrite</a> rule that rewrites the request to something Tomcat can understand then internally redirects it Tomcat via the AJP proxy.
-(Note that we are not using simply <a href="http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypass" title="'ProxyPass' directive in HTTPD mod_proxy documentation">ProxyPass</a> here because we want to send the request through the AJP interface to the Tomcat server, and <a href="http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html#rewriterule" title="'RewriteRule' directive in HTTPD mod_rewrite documentation">RewriteRule</a> allows us to do that with a <code>[P]</code> flag at the end of the RewriteRule line.)
-The second uses a combination of <a href="http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypassreverse" title="'ProxyPassReverse' directive in HTTPD mod_proxy documentation">ProxyPassReverse</a> (a part of Apache-supplied mod_proxy extension that adjusts the URL in the Location, Content-Location and URI headers), <a href="http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypassreversecookiepath" title="'ProxyPassReverseCookiePath' directive in HTTPD mod_proxy documentation">ProxyPassReverseCookiePath</a> (also a part of the Apache-supplied mod_proxy extension; it rewrites the path string in Set-Cookie headers), and <a href="http://apache.webthing.com/mod_proxy_html/config.html" title="mod_proxy_html configuration documentation">ProxyHTMLURLMap</a> (from mod_proxy_html, a third-party extension that rewrites URLs inside X/HTML documents). </p>
+The first half of this problem, modifying a request as they come into the Apache HTTPD server, will be handled by a [mod_rewrite](http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html) rule that rewrites the request to something Tomcat can understand then internally redirects it Tomcat via the AJP proxy.
+(Note that we are not using simply [ProxyPass](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypass) here because we want to send the request through the AJP interface to the Tomcat server, and [RewriteRule](http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html#rewriterule) allows us to do that with a `[P]` flag at the end of the RewriteRule line.)
+The second uses a combination of [ProxyPassReverse](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypassreverse) (a part of Apache-supplied mod_proxy extension that adjusts the URL in the Location, Content-Location and URI headers), [ProxyPassReverseCookiePath](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypassreversecookiepath) (also a part of the Apache-supplied mod_proxy extension; it rewrites the path string in Set-Cookie headers), and [ProxyHTMLURLMap](http://apache.webthing.com/mod_proxy_html/config.html) (from mod_proxy_html, a third-party extension that rewrites URLs inside X/HTML documents).

-<h2>Preparations</h2>
+## Preparations

-<p>The 'mod_proxy_html' extension is likely new to your Apache HTTPD installation, so we need to download the source, compile it, and move it into the proper directory.
-Fortunately, this is rather straight forward:</p>
+The 'mod_proxy_html' extension is likely new to your Apache HTTPD installation, so we need to download the source, compile it, and move it into the proper directory.
+Fortunately, this is rather straight forward:

 {% highlight bash %}
 wget 'http://apache.webthing.com/mod_proxy_html/mod_proxy_html-2.5.2.c'
 apxs -c -I/usr/include/libxml2 -i mod_proxy_html-2.5.2.c
 {% endhighlight %}

-<p>Note that we are not using the mod_proxy_html author's 3.0 version here.
-In my set-up, the 3.0 version was causing Apache HTTPD to dump core on <em>every</em> request (whether proxied or not), and the prior release works just fine for our purposes.
-The <code>apxs</code> line will compile, link, and copy the resulting library to the Apache modules directory for us.</p>
+Note that we are not using the mod_proxy_html author's 3.0 version here.
+In my set-up, the 3.0 version was causing Apache HTTPD to dump core on _every_request (whether proxied or not), and the prior release works just fine for our purposes.
+The `apxs` line will compile, link, and copy the resulting library to the Apache modules directory for us.

-<h2>The Configuration</h2>
+## The Configuration

-<p>This is the contents a 'tomcat-proxy.conf' file that is placed in the 'conf.d' directory of the Apache HTTPD configuration directory (most likely <code>/etc/httpd/conf.d/tomcat-proxy.conf</code>, although your installation may vary).</p>
+This is the contents a 'tomcat-proxy.conf' file that is placed in the 'conf.d' directory of the Apache HTTPD configuration directory (most likely `/etc/httpd/conf.d/tomcat-proxy.conf`, although your installation may vary).

 {% highlight config %}
 #
 #  Information about 'mod_proxy_html' can be found at